observerss/tsc/README.md

 Input can be pure number csv with headers, numpy array or pandas dataframe

-It performs well only on all sized data, but will take too much time on files larger than 10M.
+It performs well on all sized data, but will take too much time on files larger than 10M.
 You'd better split big file into small ones

 ## Usage